-Intercostal space is the spaces in between the 2 adjacent ribs and their costal cartilages.
+Intercostal space is the space in between the 2 adjacent ribs and their costal cartilages.
 There are 11 intercostal spaces on each side.
 The blood supply and nerve supply of 3rd-6th intercostal spaces is restricted only upto the thorax as a result of which these 3rd-6th spaces are typical intercostal spaces.

 In each space, the vein is the most superior structure and is thus highest in the costal groove.
 The artery is under the vein, and the nerve is under the artery and generally not guarded by the groove.
 For that reason, the nerve is the structure most in danger when objects perforate the upper part of an intercostal space.
 Small collateral branches of the major intercostal nerves and vessels are often found above the inferior rib below.
 Deep to the intercostal spaces and ribs, and separating such structures from the underlying pleura, is a layer of loose connective tissue, knowned as endothoracic fascia, which consists of variable amounts of fat.
 Superficial to the spaces are deep fascia, superfcial fascia, and skin.
 Muscles related to the upper limbs and back overlap the spaces.